All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Even on GLP-1 therapy, some foods will produce larger glucose responses than others.
 Your CGM reveals these individual patterns.
 A food that spikes your glucose to 155 mg/dL while your friend eating the same thing stays at 115 reflects differences in your gut microbiome, insulin sensitivity, and metabolic health.

 Track specific meals and note the glucose response.
-Over a few weeks, you will build a personal database of how your body handles different foods.
+Over a few weeks, you'll build a personal database of how your body handles different foods.
 This is far more useful than generic glycemic index tables, which are based on population averages and may not reflect your individual physiology.

 Common findings that surprise people: